Google+

 3. Does your business recordkeeping system let you find the document(s) you need quickly and efficiently?

 4. Can others, using your recordkeeping system, find the document(s) they need quickly and efficiently? … think employees, accountant, tax preparer, tax auditor.
-I know you are king of your business but it needs to be efficient for others working in your castle … I mean business.
+I know you are the king or queen of your business but it needs to be efficient for others working in your castle … I mean business.
 If others can’t work efficiently, it’s like throwing money out the window ... as easy as following a trail of bread crumbs!

 Simple Recordkeeping System Guidelines - What to Keep